Continuation fees, writing-up and resubmission fees

-Where a student enters their fourth year (full time) or fifth year (part time) of study and are still acquiring new data they are classified as 'continuing students' and are required to pay an amount equivalent to the tuition fee.
+Where a student enters their fourth year (full time) or eighth year (part time) of study and are still acquiring new data they are classified as 'continuing students' and are required to pay an amount equivalent to the annual fee.
 The continuation fee is due upon re-registration.